cbueche/ZenPacks.community.EfficientIPDDI/README.md

 ## set the Python class of the existing devices

-This is a one-time operation that is needed for devices that were present before the Zenpack installation (the devices added after installation get the correct Python class automatically).
+This is a one-time operation that might be needed for devices that were present before the Zenpack installation (the devices added after installation get the correct Python class automatically).
 The symptom to decide if you need this: `WARNING zen.ApplyDataMap: no relationship:XXX found on:YYY` in zenhub.log.

 *Warning*: this loops must be repeated until no device get moved anymore.
 Not sure why, maybe some glitch of Zenoss 4.x.